Complement component 4

-Complement component 4 (C4), in humans, is a protein involved in the intricate complement system, originating from the human leukocyte antigen (HLA) system.
-It serves a number of critical functions in immunity, tolerance, and autoimmunity with the other numerous components.
+Complement component 4 (C4), in humans, is a protein involved in the intricate complement system, originating from the human leukocyte antigen (HLA) system, which when paired with complement component 2 (C2) is imperative in generating an immune response.
+C4 serves a number of critical functions in immunity, tolerance, and autoimmunity with the other numerous components.

 Furthermore, it is a crucial factor in connecting the recognition pathways of the overall system instigated by antibody-antigen (Ab-Ag) complexes to the other effector proteins of the innate immune response.
-For example, the severity of a dysfunctional complement system can lead to fatal diseases and infections.
-Complex variations of it can also lead to schizophrenia.
-The C4 protein was thought to derive from a simple two-locus allelic model, which however has been replaced by a much more sophisticated multimodular RCCX gene complex model which contain long and short forms of the C4A or C4B genes usually in tandem RCCX cassettes with copy number variation, that somewhat parallels variation in the levels of their respective proteins within a population along with CYP21 in some cases depending on the number of cassettes and whether it contains the functional gene instead of pseudogenes or fragments.
+For example, the severity of a dysfunctional complement system can lead to fatal diseases and infections and even emotional and mental disorders like schizophrenia.

+The C4 protein was initially thought to be derived from a simple two-locus allelic model, but in more recent years, popular scientific consensus has grown around a more sophisticated multi-modular RCCX gene complex model.
+This RCCX multi-modular model, contains long and short forms of the C4A or C4B genes which are usually in tandem with RCCX cassettes; or a mobile genetic element often containing a specific gene or set of genes along with a recombination site with copy number variation.
+This RCCX cassette, somewhat parallels variation in the levels of their respective proteins within a population along with CYP21 in some cases depending on the number of cassettes and whether it contains the functional gene instead of pseudogenes or fragments.
 Originally defined in the context of the Chido/Rodgers blood group system, the C4A-C4B genetic model is under investigation for its possible role in schizophrenia risk and development.

 History

-One of the earlier genetic studies on the C4 protein identified two different groups, found within a human serum, called the Chido/Rogers (Ch/Rg) blood groups.
+One of the earlier genetic studies on the C4 protein identified two different groups, found within a human serum called the Chido/Rogers or (Ch/Rg) blood groups.
 O’Neill et al. have demonstrated that two different C4 loci express the different Ch/Rg antigens on the membranes of erythrocytes.
 More specifically, the two proteins, Ch and Rg, function together as a medium for interaction between the Ab-Ag complex and other complement components.
 Moreover, the two loci are linked to the HLA, or the human analog of the major histocompatibility complex (MHC) on the short arm of chromosome 6, whereas previously they were believed to have been expressed by two codominant alleles at a single locus.
 In gel electrophoresis studies, O’Neill et al. have identified two genetic variants: F, signifying the presence (F+) or absence (f0/ f0) of four fast moving bands, and S, signifying the presence (S+) or absence (s0/ s0) of four slow moving bands.
 The homogeneity or heterogeneity of the two loci, with the addition of these null (f0, s0) genes, allow for duplication/non-duplication of the C4 loci.
 Therefore, having separate loci for C4, C4F and C4S (later identified as C4A or C4B, respectively), possibly account for producing multiple allelic forms, leading to the great size and copy number variation.